uga-libraries/web-archiving/resources.md

 [**describingWebArchives, University of Albany**](https://github.com/UAlbanyArchives/describingWebArchives)

 Automating description for Web Archives in ArchivesSpace using the Archive-It CDX and Partner Data APIs.
 This script looks for a specific subject in ArchivesSpace and if the archival objects assigned to that subject have a phystech note with the URL of the web archives collection, it will append child objects for each unique capture with details from &lt;meta> tags and provenance information from the Archive-It partner data API.
-It will add digital objects with links to archives web pages, and finally it will update dates and extents for all parent objects
+It will add digital objects with links to archives web pages, and finally it will update dates and extents for all parent objects.
 </br></br>

 [**O'Dell, Allison Jai (2015) "Describing Web Collections," _Medium_.**](https://medium.com/@allisonjaiodell/describing-web-collections-e32b59893848)